discordjs/guide/guide/additional-info/es6-syntax.md

 client.login(config.token);
 ```

 If you haven't noticed, this piece of code is actually already using a bit of ES6 in here!
-The `const` keyword and arrow function synax (`() => ...`) are a part of ES6, and are recommended to use whenever possible.
+The `const` keyword and arrow function syntax (`() => ...`) are a part of ES6, and are recommended to use whenever possible.

 As for the code above, there are a few places where things can be done better.
 Let's look at them.